The amount of bitcoin I exchanged differs from the USD/EUR/GBP value

 Are you here because you sent $50 in bitcoins but have received only $40?

-You still own 1 BTC nonetheless.
+You still own BTC 1 nonetheless.
 When you send bitcoin to another bitcoin address, you are sending the Bitcoin value, not the fiat value.
-E.g. If you are sending John Doe 0.3 BTC, he will receive 0.3 BTC (minus blockchain fee).
+E.g. If you are sending John Doe BTC 0.3, he will receive BTC 0.3 (minus blockchain fee).

-When you make an exchange between Bitcoin to Fiat (Bitcoin to USD, USD to Bitcoin, Bitcoin to EUR, GBP to Bitcoin, etc), we will present to you the exchange rate (based on W-PAY), to allow you review and confirm before proceeding.
+When you make an exchange between Bitcoin to Fiat (Bitcoin to USD, USD to Bitcoin, Bitcoin to EUR, GBP to Bitcoin, etc), we will inform you about the exchange rate (based on W-PAY), to allow you to review and confirm your action before proceeding.

 Learn more about the Common Misconceptions of Bitcoin Pricing on our blog.